 - Make sure all consents are signed.

-- Get an IV started.
+- Start an IV if required.

 - Give you any oral medications that are necessary for your surgery.